vokimon/markdown-customblocks/README.md

 because the markup is different.

 Also coding an extension is hard.
-Markdown extension API is required to be complex to address many other scenarios.
+Markdown extension API is necessarily complex to address many scenarios.
-But this extension responds just to this common scenario:
+But this extension responds just to this single but general scenario:

 > I want to generate this **piece of html** which
-> depends on those **parameters** and maybe it should
+> depends on those **parameters** and might
 > include a given **content**.

+So...

-**So, why am i using a common markup for all those structures?** \
+**Why using a common markup for that many different structures?** \
 This way, markup syntax explosion is avoided, and users do not have to learn a new syntax.
-Besides, developing new block types is easier if you can reuse the same parser.
+Also, developing new block types is easier if you can reuse the same parser.

-**So, why am i using a type name to identify the structure?** \
+**Why using a type name to identify the structure?** \
 A name as part of the markup clarifies the block meaning on reading.
 Also provides a hook to change the behaviour while keeping the semantics.

-**So, why am i defining a common attribute markup?** \
+**Why defining a common attribute markup?** \
-This way, a general mapping from such attributes to the parameters of a Python function can be stablished.
+A common attribute markup is useful to stablish a general mapping between markup attributes and Python function parameters.
-So, the generator function signature defines the attributes that can be used and the extension does the mapping with no extra glue required.
+The generator function signature defines the attributes that can be used and the extension does the mapping with no extra glue required.

-**So, why am i using indentation to define inner content?** \
+**Why using indentation to indicate inner content?** \
 It visually shows the scope of the block and allows nesting.
-If the content is reparsed as Markdown, it could still include other components with their inner content a level down.
+If the content is reparsed as Markdown, it could still include other components with their inner content a level deeper.

 We all stand on giants' shoulders so take a look at the [long list](doc/inspiration.md) of markdown extensions and other software that inspired and influenced ideas for this extension.